anonymHost2023/Scalable-DSP-opt-FIOS-MM/README.md

 This repository contains the sources, verification systems and implementation utilities for the hardware described in the HOST 2023 submission [Scalable DSP optimized Montgomery Multiplier](./Scalable_DSP_optimized_Montgomery_Multiplier.pdf).
+The hardware has been developed using Vivado 2022.1.

 # FIOS Montgomery Multiplier Implementation Results